-From the haunting beauty of isolated ruins to the majesty of some of Britain’s most ostentatious buildings, here are some of the most picturesque castles in England
+From the haunting beauty of isolated ruins to the majesty of some of Britain’s most ostentatious buildings, here are some of the most romantic castles in England

-This 13th-century double-moated castle is a place that really must be seen to be fully appreciated.
+This 13th-century double-moated castle is a place that really must be seen to be fully appreciated and has rightfully earned its place on our list of the most romantic casltes in England.
 But why stop at a day trip when you can also stay the night?
 With 28 bedrooms across two Edwardian wings – many with four-poster beds and roll-top baths – it’s the perfect place to unwind after exploring the house and grounds of Anne Boleyn’s childhood home.

 Looming mysteriously over the Purbeck countryside, if the ruins of Corfe Castle could talk they would have some interesting – if bloody – stories to tell.
 Throughout its 1,000-year history, the castle has seen its fair share of battles (some say Edward the Martyr met his grisly death here).
 It has also served as a Saxon stronghold, a Norman fortress, a prison, a palace and a family home.
 It was under this last guise that its Royalist owner, Lady Mary Bankes, bravely fought off two sieges by Parliamentarians during the English Civil War.

 Once a forboding fortress, it was behind these very walls that Mary Tudor, later Queen Mary I, plotted her claim to the English throne.
 Mary’s claim, following the death of her half-brother King Edward VI, scuppered the ambitions of the ‘nine-day queen’, Lady Jane Grey, to become the first queen regnant of England.